nathanrenzi/Electron2DEngine/README.md

 ## Setup

 In order to download and use this respository, a [GLFW pre-compiled binary](https://www.glfw.org/download) must be placed in the build directory (ex.
 Electron2DEngine/bin/Debug/net6.0).
-In addition to this, Steamworks (if Steam networking is being used) requires a pre-compiled [Steam API binary](https://steamworks.github.io/installation/#non-unity-instructions) in the build directory of the project.
+In addition to this, Steamworks (if Steam networking is going to be used) requires a **steam_api64.dll** located within this Steamworks.NET release in the Windows-x64 folder [Steamworks.NET Release](https://github.com/rlabrecque/Steamworks.NET/releases/tag/2024.8.0), and this must be placed in the build directory of the project.

 ## Author